M1ngiii/ds-practice-2025/docs/README.md

 ### Timing and Ordering Guarantees

 The system assumes an **asynchronous network** - messages can be delayed arbitrarily but are eventually delivered.
 There are no timeouts on gRPC calls beyond Python's default.
-No total ordering of events is guaranteed; instead, **vector clocks** maintain causal ordering across the three verification services (TV, FD, SG).
+No total ordering of events is guaranteed.
+Instead, **vector clocks** maintain causal ordering across the three verification services (TV, FD, SG).

 Events within one order's lifecycle are partially ordered by `TransactionVerification`'s `ExecuteFlow` method using Python threads: